Road Trip in Up State New York

 The Ronathahonni Cultural Center is located in Akwesasne, between the borders of New York State, Ontario and Quebec.
 It is a cultural education and resource center dedicated to teaching the culture, traditions and history of the Haudenosaunee People.
 There was a strange atmosphere on this island, a limbo state between states.
 On arriving at the center we were met by a lady called Sarah and introduced to several young members of the Haudenosaunee community that were willing to take part in our interviews.
 A local singer called Sean sang some of the traditional Mohawk songs and played the water drum for us.
 After this we began discussing many of the topics we had covered in earlier interviews with Sean and another lady called Derry.
 With a growing understanding of the current native perspective and issues we posed more questions this time and got some new and enlightening responses.

-Akwesasne in the afternoon and started the long journey back to where we started out in Troy.
+We left Akwesasne in the afternoon and started the long journey back to where we started out in Troy.
 This final journey took us through the Adirondacks, a beautiful range of mountains and woodland which are among some of the only remaining wilderness in New York.

 The sun set in the stream of tall fir trees and the road snaked through the mountains as we found our way to the small town next to Lake Placid.
 As it got dark and the snow began to fall we began to recall all the stories and information we had taken in over the last few days.
 It had been quite an adventure.
 Rob was due to get the train back to NYC the next day and make his way home to London.
 Myself and Helen had one last location to visit before we were done but neither of us were really looking forward to it...

-the story of Uncle Sam me and Rob had recorded on our last visit, we had thought it would be interesting to show the reality of meat packing, Rob being a vegetarian had strong views on Uncle Sam the Meat Packer.
+Helen had arranged for us to film at Nichols Meat Processing, a meat packing and slaughter house located just outside Troy.
+Upon reflecting on the story of Uncle Sam me and Rob had recorded on our last visit, we had thought it would be interesting to show the reality of meat packing, Rob being a vegetarian had strong views on Uncle Sam the Meat Packer.
 I felt as a carnivore I should face the reality of my choices and go see it for myself.
 Once we had dropped Rob off at the station we gathered ourselves and headed for the last appointment with the Albany Butcher!
 To calm our nerves we stopped under a flyover where I had spotted a curious collection of hand painted murals.

-Somehow they all seemed to be echoing the various threads of the project, the story of Uncle Sam, George Washington meeting the "Indians", the settlers of this "New" world, the patriotism of war and "victory", the fragility and sorrow of 911; all the various layers of history and myths that make up the
+Somehow they all seemed to be echoing the various threads of the project, the story of Uncle Sam, George Washington meeting the "Indians", the settlers of this "New" world, the patriotism of war and "victory", the fragility and sorrow of 911; all the various layers of history and myths that make up the collective American psyche.

 We arrived at the slaughter house a bit later than planned after getting a bit lost and confused as to where it was located.
 Eventually we tracked down the right road which lead us up a hill to a small building below the power lines of a huge electricity pylon.
 Jeff the man who greeted us on entering the place was very friendly but had these huge glassy blue eyes which were a little unsettling.
+Helen chickened out of entering the main area were the animal processing took place and stayed near the entrance.
+Due to our late arrival we had missed the main work of the day, the slaughtering of 13 spring lambs and a cow.
+The real gore was over with already and all that was left was the still steaming carcass of a cow cut neatly into two halves.

+I filmed a series of rotations with a motion control tripod head in the cold store room.
 The textures of the flesh of these suspended animals had a sureal quailty in the flickering florescent lights.
 It seemed a fitting end shot to the project, it really made me think of all the millions of animals we consume everyday without really acknowledging the reality of our consumption.
 This is another truth which is obsured by the packaged myths presented in advertising and perpetuated by our collective desire for freedom and choice.

 Needless to say, we didn't stop for a road side burger as we made our return trip to Troy...